Wechiau Mosque

-Wechiau Mosque is a mosque built in the Sudanese architectural style and Djenne style in the village of Wechiau in the Upper West region of Ghana.
-It has similar features as the Larabanga mosque.
+The Wechiau Mosque is a mosque located in the village of Wechiau in the Upper West region of Ghana.

-Features
+Overview

-The mosque has been designed with a mashup of both the Sudanese and the Djenne styles of architecture.
-It used to have buttresses similar to Sudanic mosques but only one tower left.
+The mosque was built in a mix of the Sudano-Sahelian and Djenne architectural styles and has similar features to the Larabanga Mosque.
+It used to have buttresses similar to Sudanic mosques, but only one tower left.
 The interior had columns that were small and spaced out to support the flat mud roof.